kubedb/docs/docs/guides/elasticsearch/autoscaler/compute/combined/index.md

 - `spec.compute.node.minAllowed` specifies the minimum allowed resources for the Elasticsearch node.
 - `spec.compute.node.maxAllowed` specifies the maximum allowed resources for the Elasticsearch node.
 - `spec.compute.node.controlledResources` specifies the resources that are controlled by the autoscaler.
+- `spec.compute.node.resourceDiffPercentage` specifies the minimum resource difference in percentage.
+The default is 10%.
+  If the difference between current & recommended resource is less than ResourceDiffPercentage, Autoscaler Operator will ignore the updating.
+- `spec.compute.node.containerControlledValues` specifies which resource values should be controlled.
+The default is "RequestsAndLimits".
+- - `spec.opsRequestOptions` contains the options to pass to the created OpsRequest.
+It has 2 fields.
+Know more about them here : [timeout](/docs/guides/elasticsearch/concepts/elasticsearch-ops-request/index.md#spectimeout), [apply](/docs/guides/elasticsearch/concepts/elasticsearch-ops-request/index.md#specapply).

 Let's create the `ElasticsearchAutoscaler` CR we have shown above,